abranch6364/org/plants/care/trachelospermum_jasminoides.md

 ## Water
 If top layer of soil feels dry, add water.
 Not drought-tolerant.

+## Food
+Apply fertilizer after flowering or use compost

 ## Soil
 Well draining.

-pH of 6.0 to 7.
+pH: 6.0 to 7.
 Will tolerat some outside this range.

 ## Temperature
 10-15 Degrees.

+Hardiness: 8

 ## Humidity
 Like some humidity.

-## Food
-Apply fertilizer after flowering or use compost

 ## Pot/Repotting
 Repot when not holding water due to soil/root ratio.